yolish/transposenet/README.md

 ## Paying Attention to Activation Maps in Camera Pose Regression
-This repository implements the *TransPoseNet* architecture described in our paper: **Paying Attention to Activation Maps in Camera Pose Regression**.
+This repository implements an Transformer-Encoder based formulation for learning single- and multi- scene absolute pose regression, described in our paper: **Paying Attention to Activation Maps in Camera Pose Regression**.

 The figure below illustrates our proposed scheme.
 The input image is